melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 ## WPD Nonterminal Relations

 We have declared full WPD nonterminal relations for each nonterminal type.
-As with the node relations, these relatio a syntactic structure and a `node_tree`.
+As with the node relations, these relate a syntactic structure and a `node_tree`.
 The full relation for the `Exr` nonterminal type is
 ```